simonw/til/tiktok/download-all-videos.md

 TikTok may or may not be banned in the USA within the next 24 hours or so.
 Here's a pattern you can use to download all of the videos from a specific account.

+## Using yt-dlp directly

+After first publishing this TIL I found out you can point `yt-dlp` directly at an account page and it will download all videos for you:

+    yt-dlp 'https://www.tiktok.com/@username_goes_here' -o "downloads/%(title)s-%(id)s.%(ext)s"

+The rest of this TIL describes a more complex method.

 ## Scrape the list of video URLs

 I used a variant of my [Twitter scraping trick](https://til.simonwillison.net/twitter/collecting-replies).
 Start by loading up a profile page - like [https://www.tiktok.com/@ilgallinaio_special](www.tiktok.com/@ilgallinaio_special) - in Firefox or Chrome or Safari.